#PRAYLONDON acts a catalyst to unite the church in prayer in Jesus’ name during a major crisis in our capital.

 • Interviews with strategic people

-The content would be created to make it easy for churches to ‘plug in and play’ and could be
+The content is created for churches to ‘plug in and play’ and can be

 TO REGISTER PLEASE CONTACT